2017 A-Team Carousel Interview Schedule:

 o Communication Fellow will report to the Associate Director of Communication and the Director of Communication and will oversee the social media endeavors conducted by Undergraduate Admission.
 This position will also assist in planning and implementing periodic calling campaigns to prospective and accepted students.
 In addition, the Communication Fellow must have excellent writing and verbal skills and excel in presenting to large groups.
 Applicants are required to be a rising junior or senior year.
 This position is a four quarter position starting summer and ending in spring.
 Some training hours in winter and spring quarters and possible remote work during summer quarter.

 o Media Fellow will report to the Assistant Director of Communication and the Director of Communication.
 This person will generate communications content and the production of student-based video content, recruit students for new initiatives to fulfill the DU brand focus, and act as a liaison to students for admission communication projects.
 In-office and out-of-office responsibilities will include filming and editing athletic and student life events, and assisting with student recruitment efforts and visit programs.
-Experience with Final Cut or video production software strongly preferred.
+Experience with Premiere Pro, Final Cut or video production software strongly preferred.
 This position is a three quarter position starting fall and ending in spring.
 Some training hours in winter and spring quarters.